Random subcomplexes and Betti numbers of random edge ideals: Introduction

 \begin{enumerate} \item For any coefficient field $\kk$ we have with high probability

 \item For the case $\kk = {\mathbb Q}$ we have with high probability

 \end{enumerate} \end{theorem}

-We prove Theorem \ref{PdimTheorem} by relating $\pdim(R/I_G)$ to a family of graph parameters $\kappa_{\kk}^i$, first introduced by Babson and Welker in \cite{BabsonWelker}.
-These parameters involve a calculation of the homology of subcomplexes of $\Delta(G)$ obtained by removing at most $\ell$ vertices, and generalize the notion of an $\ell$-vertex-connected graph.
+We prove Theorem \ref{PdimTheorem} by relating $\pdim(R/I_G)$ to a family of graph parameters $\kappa_{\kk}^i$, first introduced by Babson and Welker in \cite{BabWel}.
+These parameters involve the homology of subcomplexes of $\Delta(G)$ obtained by removing at most $\ell$ vertices, generalizing the notion of an $\ell$-vertex-connected graph.
 We discuss these ideas in Section \ref{sec:combinatorialdescriptions}.
 The calculation of $\kappa_{\kk}^i$ for the case $\kk = {\mathbb Q}$ involves spectral graph theory and an application of Garland's method.
 We review those notions in Section \ref{sec:spectral}.

 By the Auslander-Buchsbaum formula, our bounds on projective dimension of $R/I_G$ in turn lead to bounds on the \emph{depth} of $R/I_G$.
 In particular we see that $\depth(R/I_G) \leq d+1$ for any field of coefficients, with equality in the case that $\kk = {\mathbb Q}$.
-This is turn gives a good description of the lack of Cohen-Macaulay properties of $R/I_G$.
-More specifically we have the following, where we use $\dim(M)$ to denote the \emph{Krull dimension} of an $R$-module $M$.
+This is turn gives a good description of the (lack of) Cohen--Macaulay properties of $R/I_G$.
+In the following we use $\dim(M)$ to denote the \emph{Krull dimension} of an $R$-module $M$.